LISTEN TO THIS ARTICLE

 Multi-agent judging solves some problems and creates others.
 The upside: resilience to individual judge failures.
 If one model in the panel is miscalibrated or has a weird bias, the others can outvote it.
 The downside: cost.
 Running five judges instead of one is 5x more expensive.
 For high-stakes decisions like selecting training data for RLHF or adjudicating content moderation edge cases, the cost is justified.
 For routine evaluation in a dev loop, it's often prohibitive.

 The other issue is disagreement interpretation.
 When three judges say "A is better" and two say "B is better," what does that mean?
 Is A marginally better?
 Is the task ambiguous?
 Are the judges measuring different things?
-Badshah's work found that high judge disagreement (40%+ of votes split) often correlates with ambiguous or multidimensional tasks, cases where there genuinely isn't a single right answer.
+Research on LLM judge panels suggests that high disagreement often correlates with ambiguous or multidimensional tasks, cases where there genuinely isn't a single right answer.
 But production systems don't handle "it depends" well.
 You need to make a decision, and split votes make that decision less defensible.

 Despite the cost and complexity, multi-agent judge panels are becoming standard practice for high-stakes evaluation.
-Anthropic's Constitutional AI uses multi-agent review at several stages: one model generates responses, another model critiques them for safety, a third model revises based on critique.
-Each stage is a specialist.
-OpenAI's GPT-4 RLHF pipeline reportedly uses ensemble evaluation during reward model training, aggregating judgments from multiple models to label preference data.
+Anthropic's Constitutional AI pipeline uses AI feedback at several stages: a model generates responses, then critiques and revises its own outputs based on constitutional principles, with a separate preference model trained on AI-generated feedback to guide reinforcement learning.
+OpenAI's RLHF pipelines use reward models to evaluate outputs during training, and research on ensemble reward models has shown that aggregating judgments from multiple models produces more accurate preference labels than single reward models.
 The technique has moved from research curiosity to production infrastructure in under two years.

 Where LLM-as-Judge Breaks Down Completely